vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 ## Build the integration flow

 We will build an integration flow that does the following:
-1. Set The API key to the correct header.
+1. Add header with our API key.
 2. Call Peakboard Hub to get an access token.
 3. Convert the response from the access token request into XML.
 4. Extract the access token from the XML body and store it in a property, using XPath.